 - Create 5 folders for 5 different types of images for your video (these will become your chapters)

-- Using Final Cut Pro, create a project.
+- Using Adobe Premiere, create a project.
 Over the course of two weeks, you will lay down your music, edit your images into place to the music, trim and refine your edit based on ongoing class critique, add effects and transitions, as well as titles and credits, then “share” your video as a high resolution quicktime movie.

 - We will watch your videos in class.